marcusportmann/devops/README.md

 images, Packer is able to use tools like Chef or Puppet to install software onto the image."
 -- Wikipedia

-This project supports the creation of VirtualBox Vagrant boxes, VMware Vagrant boxes, VMware OVF templates and VMware OVA templates for the following operating systems:
+This project supports the creation of VirtualBox Vagrant boxes, VMware Vagrant boxes, and VMware OVA templates for the following operating systems:

 - CentOS 7.7 (centos77)
 - CentOS 8.0 (centos80)